LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Alternatively, users may construct their own coefficients (see TODO).
 Generally, methods of order three and higher with real coefficients require backward integration, i.e., there exist negative :math:`\gamma_{i,j,k}` coefficients.
-Currently, a fixed time step must be specified for SplittingStep, but sub-integrations are free to use adaptive time steps.
+Currently, a fixed time step must be specified for the outer SplittingStep, but inner integrators are free to use adaptive time steps.
 See TODO for additional details.